Hom-alternative modules and Hom-Poisson comodules: Introduction

 \section{Introduction}

-The study of Hom-algebraic structures, that is algebras wher the identities defining the structures are twisted by a homomorphism, is an active and prolific field of research.
+The study of Hom-algebraic structures, that is algebras where the identities defining the structures are twisted by a homomorphism, is an active and prolific field of research.
 The main motivations of studying such structures come from deformations of Witt and Virasoro algebras (\cite{hartwig-larson-silvestrov:deformations}, \cite{larson-silvestrov:quasi-hom-lie-central-extensions}), number theory, Yang-Baxter Equations, quantum groups, etc (see \cite{yau-hom-bialgebras-comodule-hom-bialgebras} and references therein).
 There are various settings of Hom-structures such as algebras, coalgebras, Hopf algebras, Leibniz algebras, $n$-ary algebras, Poisson algebras, alternative algebras, etc (see \cite{elhamdadi-makhlouf:deformations-hom-alternative-hom-malcev} and references therein).

 Left alternative algebras, right alternative algebras and Hom-alternative algebras were introduced by Makhlouf in \cite{makhlouf:hom-alternative-hom-jordan}.
 Since then, twisted versions of alternative algebras arise: the so-called Hom-alternative algebras.

-Hom-Poisson algebras were introduced in \cite{AS2} where they appear naturally in the study of $1$-parameter formal deformations of commutative Hom-associative algebras.
+Hom-Poisson algebras, when to them, were introduced in \cite{AS2} where they appear naturally in the study of $1$-parameter formal deformations of commutative Hom-associative algebras.
 Noncommutative Hom-Poisson algebras are a twisted generalization of noncommutative Poisson algebras.
 In mathematics, Poisson algebras play a fundamental role in Poisson geometry (\cite{vaisman-lecture-geometry-poisson}), quantum groups (\cite{drinfeld:quantum-group}), and deformation of commutative associative algebras (\cite{gerstenhaber-deformation-ring-algebra}).
 In physics, Poisson algebras are a major part of deformation quantization (\cite{kontsevich:deformation-quatization-poisson}), Hamiltonian mechanics (\cite{arnold-math-method-classical-mech}), and topological field theories (\cite{shaller-strobl:poisson-structure}).
 Poisson-like structures are also used in the study of vertex operator algebras (\cite{frenkel-ben_zvi:vertex}).
 Many examples of noncommutative Hom-Poisson algebras are exposed in \cite{yau:noncom-hom-poisson-algebras}.
 Modules over color Hom-Poisson algebras are studied in \cite{bakayoko:module-color-hom-poisson}.